lbuk/portfolio-website/_portfolio/BrownfieldGrids.markdown

 </div>

 This project formed part of my thesis - Anatomy of a Brownfield: Mapping Previously Developed Land in London.
 The aim of the research was to provide a spatial and temporal analysis of brownfield land at city-level, district-level and street-level using a variety of urban data sources such as the 2018 Brownfield Register.
-In the process, it not only developed the brownfieldgrids package, it also revealed new insights about previously developed land between 2009-2010 and 2018.
+In the process, it not only developed the brownfieldgrids package, it also revealed new insights about previously developed land in London between 2009-2010 and 2018.

 <div class="img_row">
 	<img class="col one" src="{{ site.baseurl }}/img/brownfield_register_greater_london.png" alt="" title=""/>